 Knowledge is power.

 Nobody knows this better than Assistant Professor Richard Peter.
-That’s because his research focuses on insurance markets and thanks to techno-fueled information boom, the insurance landscape has changed in a big way.
+That’s because his research focuses on insurance markets, and thanks to the techno-fueled information boom, the insurance landscape has changed in a big way.

 “Mankind has access to greater knowledge than ever before.
-And much of it is private information that’s readily available,” says Peter.
+And much of it is private information that’s readily available.”

-These are tough questions and Peter’s research of insurance markets is digging deep to help find solutions.
+Peter’s research into insurance markets is digging deep to help find solutions.

 “From a business perspective, pricing is critical.
-Insurance does no good if insurance companies don’t have the money to cover the policy, so I look at insurance markets along with public policy to figure out how to alleviate these problems,” says Peter.
+Insurance does no good if insurance companies don’t have the money to cover the policy, so I look at insurance markets along with public policy to figure out how to alleviate these problems."